magento-hackathon/MageTrashApp/README.md

 2. Refresh cache and re-sign into Magento Admin
 3. Under System->Configuration->Advanced you will see MageTrashApp
 4. For each module you have options to enable, disable, Uninstall
+5. For each module you have options to delete or rewind core_resource